How to Start Weightlifting for Beginners: 5 Tips from a Top Athlete + Coach

 Are you thinking about trying weightlifting?

 Maybe you’ve been watching the Olympics and it’s got you fired up to try something new.
-You may have already watched a tonne of videos on Youtube and social media, read a few articles or followed a few athletes, but I hope to offer you some practical advice on getting started with the sport of Olympic weightlifting.
+You may have already watched a tonne of videos on Youtube and social media, read a few articles or followed a few athletes, but I’m here today to offer you some practical advice on getting started with the sport of Olympic weightlifting.

 Many people believe that they have to have some experience with sport or going to the gym to get started with weightlifting, or that finding a local weightlifting club is the only way to dip your toes in, but these beliefs may be holding you back!